eagronin/market-basket-prepare/README.md

 The summary statistics look reasonable now, except we have not addressed the issue of missing CustomerIDs yet.
 This feature is important for defining a shopoing session.
 Because our goal is to identify co-occurrence relationships among customers’ purchase activities, it is important to define a timeframe within which such purchase activities should be counted toward co-occurence relationship.
 If we were to analyze customer visits to a local supermarket, it would be pretty intuitive to define a shopping session as one trip to the supermarket.
 However, when online shopping is considered, defining a shopping session is more subtle.
 What if a customer has two invoices within the same day?
 Should these invoices be considered as two separate shopping sessions?
 What if the difference in the time stamps on these invoices is only one minute?
 Maybe the only reason that we see two invoices instead of just one is because the customer made many purchases and decided to break them out into two invoices?
 In that case it would be reasonable to consider the items on both invoices as part of the same shopping session.
 However, if the time difference between the two invoices is 10 hours, it might rather be reasonable to consider them as separate shopping sessions (i.e., seeing items on the website during the earlier shopping session could affect purchasing behavior during that session but not during the later sessions).

-If we decide, for example, to define a shopping session for a customer as all the shopping that the customer did on the the website within one day, then a shopping session can be uniquely identified by CustomerID and InvoiceDate.
+If we decide, for example, to define a shopping session for a customer as all the shopping that the customer did on the the website within one day, then a shopping session can be uniquely identified by CustomerID and Date.
 In that case availability of CustomerID is crucial.
 However, if we decide to use invoices as proxies for shopping sessions, then we need only a unique invoice number (InvoiceNo) and do not need CustomerID.

 Let's understand better the difference between CustomerID and InvoiceNo.
 The code below outputs the number of unique values of CustomerID, InvoiceNo, and an ID variable that we defined earlier by concatenating CustomerID and Date (i.e., the date of the invoice).